sevaorlov/active_type/README.md

 This gem adds PostgreSQL user defined types support for Active Record (Ruby on Rails).

-To use it you should:

-1) Create a new class in PostgreSQL:

-    CREATE TYPE your_type AS (property1 varchar, property2 datetime, property3 text);

-2) Extend ActiveType::TypeClass class and define your own type class properties:

-    property :property1, :string
-    property :property2, :datetime
-    property :property3, :text

-3) Also you should manualy specify new column in your model table:

-    add_column :model_table_name, :your_type_name, :your_type

-4) Then you should use

-    serialize :your_type_name, YourTypeClass

-in your model.

 ## Installation

 Add this line to your application's Gemfile: